Greenek/cv/README.md

 ### Other activities and hobbies

 + #### Polish Siberian Session
-  _since 2013_

-  Branding and managing of organization of a series of tournaments included within Polish Rolling League.
+  Branding and managing of organization a series of tournaments included within Polish Rolling League.

 + #### Audio-Visual Art